MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/syms-cdm.md

 ## Reading metadata from SyMS

-1. Create and mount SyMS adapter to corpus.Please consult [this page](../1.0om/api-reference/storage/symsadapter.md) for more information about adapter’s API.
+1. Create and mount SyMS adapter to corpus.
+Please consult [this page](../1.0om/api-reference/storage/symsadapter.md) for more information about adapter’s API.
     ```csharp
     SymsAdapter adapter = new SymsAdapter("<symsworkspaceName>.dev.azuresynapse-dogfood.net","<tenantid>","<clientId>","<Secret>");